weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 We added two more items into our key/value store!

-Notice with the 'Kobe Bryant' Key that we've specified `?flags=24` to the end of our `PUT` request.
+Notice with the *'Kobe Bryant'* Key that we've specified `?flags=24` to the end of our `PUT` request.
-This allows us to associate an integer with with a key/value pair that can be used to group certain data together.
+This allows us to associate an integer with a key/value pair that can be used to group certain data together.

 `curl -X PUT -d 'Black Mamba' http://localhost:8500/v1/kv/web/key4?flags=24`